There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 Instead, there are 2 tactics in particular that I’ve seen work amazingly well.

-Tactic #1 – Incredible depth: If there’s one thing that the average writer can do to take their content from good to great, it’s to add more detail.
+Tactic #1 – Incredible depth: If there’s one thing that the average writer can do to take their good content to great content, it’s to add more detail.

 I try to be as detailed as possible, in each blog post or in one of my advanced guides.

-The reason that long, in-depth content makes people want to share it, is because it stands out from every other piece of content they see on a regular basis.
+The reason that long, in-depth great content makes people want to share it, is because it stands out from every other piece of createdcontent they see on a regular basis.

 It’s like one of those home shopping channel advertisements: “But wait, there’s more!”

-Tactic #2 – Make the reader feel special: People know that when they recommend anything to their friends, it reflects on them.
+Tactic #2 – Make the reader feel special: People know that when they recommend anything to their friends, it reflects on them which is why they only want to share good content.

 The typical person doesn’t want to recommend bad content, just as much as they don’t want to recommend a bad song or movie.